Next Up: Electrical Engineer

 “Hands-on labs like the ones Joe Noone teaches builds up your confidence level,” Jeremy said.
 “He’s a great instructor and comes from an electrical background in theme parks and process facilities.”

-In Tyler’s classrooms, he was able to practice on advanced technology used in the workplace.
+In Brightpoint’s classrooms, he was able to practice on advanced technology used in the workplace.

-“One of the coolest things at Tyler is that we get access to the latest and greatest technology,” Jeremy said.
-“Companies like Altria are major contributors in helping Tyler get new equipment.
+“One of the coolest things at Brightpoint is that we get access to the latest and greatest technology,” Jeremy said.
+“Companies like Altria are major contributors in helping Brightpoint get new equipment.
 They send some of their employees to the program as well.
 So it's in their best interest to make sure that their employees have the best tools to work with.”

-Next, he turned to Tyler to help him deepen his mechatronics expertise so that he can be a more effective designer serving teams of electrical, mechanical, structural and civil engineers.
+Next, he turned to Brightpoint to help him deepen his mechatronics expertise so that he can be a more effective designer serving teams of electrical, mechanical, structural and civil engineers.

 Related News